 And now for electret condenser microphones:

 Are microphones analog or digital?
-Microphone, by the nature of their design, are analog transducers that convert sound waves (mechanical wave energy) into audio signals (electrical energy).
+By the nature of their design, microphones are analog transducers that convert sound waves (mechanical wave energy) into audio signals (electrical energy).
 Most of the time, mics output an AC voltage (analog audio signals).
 However, there are digital mics on the market with built-in analog-to-digital converters that out digital audio.

 To learn more about digital and analog microphones, check out my article Are Microphones Analog Or Digital Devices?
 (Mic Output Designs).